 5) BI 610 Ethics and Integrity in Biomedical Research.
-Winter of the second year.
+Spring of the second year.
 The course outline, schedule, background readings, preparatory exercises, a description of each class session, and other reference materials for each class session are at the course website, which is kept active as a reference source for trainees.
 The course draws on several online sources: primarily, materials from NIH Training in RCR, the DHHS Office of Research Integrity, and the National Academy of Science, and several RCR classes at colleagues’ institutions.
 It includes instruction on all of the Core Instructional Areas recommended by PHS Office of Research Integrity and by the NIH RCR instruction requirements listed in NOT-OD-10-019.

 Cell and Developmental Biology Journal Club